Travelling with the kids to the Parksville Qualicum Beach area of Vancouver Island – or Oceanside as it’s also known – is an annual ritual for us.

 Walking on Rathtrevor Beach

-Walking on the beach at Rathtrevor Provincial Park when the tide is way, way out, is a kid’s idea of perfect fun.
+Walking on the beach at Rathtrevor Provincial Park when the tide is way, way out, is one of our favorite activities for families in Parksville.
+It’s everyone’s idea of perfect fun.
 Kite-flying, sandcastle-building, crab racing and playing in the warm, shallow water makes for a perfect summer’s day at the beach.
 Adults, grab some chairs and a picnic, and watch the tide creep slowly ever closer on its way back to shore.

 Enjoying Milner Gardens

 A visit to Milner Gardens in Qualicum Beach (20 minutes north of Parksville) takes you into a woodland forest that transforms into an incredible English Garden, with an extensive collection of rhododendrons.
 The walking trails are child-friendly, and the natural environment is beautiful.
 The Milner House located in the Gardens offers tea and baked goods, with a stunning view to the gardens and the ocean.